-The Foundation initially entered into an agreement for management services with Foundation Management, Inc. (FMI) on December 15, 2001.
-The agreement has been renewed annually, with periodic modifications to some terms of the agreement, on a rolling three year basis.
-There are provisions for earlier termination by either party.
-Currently, 100% of management fee income from Oklahoma Education Technology Trust (the Trust) and the City of Muskogee Foundation, Inc. (Muskogee Foundation) and 55% of administrative income earned by the Foundation are due to FMI.
-The fees expended under this agreement were \$960,937 and \$984,363 for the years ended June 30, 2016 and 2015, respectively.
+As described in Note 1, the Foundation has an agreement with FMI for management services.
+In this respect, 100% of management fee income from Oklahoma Education Technology Trust (the Trust) and the City of Muskogee Foundation, Inc. (Muskogee Foundation) and 55% of administrative income earned by the Foundation are due to FMI.
+The fees expended under this agreement were \$1,121,932 and \$995,803 for the years ended June 30, 2018 and 2017, respectively.

 On December 18, 2001, the Foundation entered into an agreement with the Trust to coordinate the ongoing activities of the Trust and manage the process of soliciting and evaluating grant requests for the Trust.
-The agreement has been renewed annually on a rolling three year basis, with provisions for earlier termination by either party.
+The agreement has been renewed annually on a rolling three-year basis, with provisions for earlier termination by either party.
 The Foundation is paid an annual fee by the Trust for services provided.
 The fee is calculated and charged monthly and is based on the fair value of Trust assets.
 The monthly management fee is equal to the product of 0.60% of the aggregate market value of the assets.
 For the purpose of calculating the fee for services, a minimum fair value of Trust assets had been imputed, which resulted in a minimum fee of \$180,000.
-Fees for services received under this agreement were \$205,763 and \$218,136 for the years ended June 30, 2016 and 2015, respectively.
+Fees for services received under this agreement were \$225,817 and \$212,792 for the years ended June 30, 2018 and 2017, respectively.

 On January 14, 2008, the Foundation entered into an agreement with Muskogee Foundation to hold, invest, manage and administer Muskogee Foundation.
 The agreement is automatically renewed annually, with provisions for earlier termination by either party.
-The Foundation is paid an annual fee by the Muskogee Foundation for services provided.
-The fee is calculated and charged monthly, and is based on the fair value of Muskogee Foundation assets.
+The Foundation is paid an annual fee by Muskogee Foundation for services provided.
+The fee is calculated and charged monthly and is based on the fair value of Muskogee Foundation assets.
 The monthly management fee is equal to the product of 0.30% of aggregate market value of the assets.
-Fees for services received under this agreement were \$402,452 and \$416,601 for the years ended June 30, 2016 and 2015, respectively.
+Fees for services received under this agreement were \$440,105 and \$427,823 for the years ended June 30, 2018 and 2017, respectively.